godotengine/godot-docs/tutorials/io/background_loading.rst

 ``goto_scene`` function) to allow the loading screen to show up.

 Note how we use ``OS.get_ticks_msec`` to control how long we block the thread.
-Some stages might load really fast, which means we might be able to cram more than one call to ``poll`` in one frame, some might take way more than your value for ``time_max``, so keep in mind we won't have precise control over the timings.
+Some stages might load fast, which means we might be able to cram more than one call to ``poll`` in one frame, some might take way more than your value for ``time_max``, so keep in mind we won't have precise control over the timings.